 Outdoor spaces that feel good and do good.

 Sublime Garden Design creates holistic outdoor spaces that promote the health and well-being of the client, the garden, and the eco-system in which they all exist.

-With our Snohomish team led by Heidi (owner, landscape designer, certified horticulturist) & Kryssie ( Woodinville Landscape Architect), we can handle your project from creation & design to architecture and implementation management.
+With our Snohomish team led by Heidi (owner, landscape designer, certified horticulturist) & Kryssie ( Woodinville Landscape Architect), we can handle your project from creation & design to architecture and client representative services.

 Small renovations to complete outdoor living spaces all across Snohomish County and North King County.